FreeSlave/halflife-featureful/documentation/content/docs/configuration/cvars.md

     - 1 - Counter-Strike nightvision style.
 * `cl_nvgradius_cs` - radius of dynamic light of Counter-Strike like nightvision.
 * `cl_nvgradius_of` - radius of dynamic light of Opposing Force like nightvision.
+* `cl_nvgfadetime` - fade time in seconds, for the smooth transition.

 ### Debugging